wbrawner/jelos.org/docs/systems/ps3.md

 On the first boot of a game, RPCS3 will compile its PPU modules.
 This can take a long time so please have patience as its required to run the game.
 Allowing RPCS3 to do this will also make all future launches of the game much quicker.

-On first boot you will get the RPCS3 welcome screen.
-Its recommended to check the box in the bottom right labled "Do not show again" (this will stop this screen showing up for future launches).
-Check the "I have read the Quickstart guide" box and then select the continue button that shows up at the bottom left of the screen.

 To exit a game and return to EmulationStation you can either (1) press the ++"GUIDE"++ button on your controller to open up RPCS3's menu and select `Exit` or (2) Press ++"L1"++ + ++"SELECT"++ + ++"START"++